 Martin Sokoloff develops a master plan for the future development of the college.

-Margaret J. Tibbets, Former U.S. Ambassador to Norway, is an Honorary Degree Recipient.
+Margaret J. Tibbetts, former US Ambassador to Norway, is awarded an honorary degree.

 Frederick Barton, United Nations Deputy High Commissioner for Refugees, is an Honorary Degree Recipient.